-In the aftermath of the battle the rebels were unable to sustain their success and fell back to harassment and small scale attacks.
-The English Protestants on the other hand became much more determine to destroy the remaining Catholic Old English families.
+In the aftermath of the battle, the rebels were unable to sustain their success and fell back to harassment and small scale attacks.
+The English Protestants, on the other hand, became much more determined to destroy the remaining Catholic Old English families.

 - The Battle of Glenmalure.
 By Emmett O’ Byrne M. Phil.
 The O Byrne Clan website.